 Many other similar anecdotes exist, and if true, they not only suggest the Ouija board is real, they make a good case against using one.

-The issue of demons and alleged demonic possession is of particular interest, such as the 2015 incident involving an 18-year-old woman in Peru (and here are some symptoms of a demonic possession to go along with that).
+The issue of demons and alleged demonic possession is of particular interest, such as the 2015 incident involving an 18-year-old woman in Peru.
 She had used nothing more than a free Ouija board app on her smartphone, perhaps proving that it isn’t the form the board takes, but what it represents that matters.

 Is the Ouija board being used carefully, or as a toy?
 Is the intention to communicate, or to have some fun?
 Is the atmosphere serious, or mocking in nature?
 Dahlman makes the comparison to telephones and the old days of prank calls, only with one major difference: “With this form of communication device,” she writes, “they don’t necessarily hang up and we can’t necessarily end the connection when we do not have an understanding of the energies we are evoking.”